SAIRPi/hailo-10h-slackbuild/README.md

 - Both Hailo 10H SlackBuild stages use a `/tmp/SBo` directory on the host system and in the chroot (where applicable) for storing files and source data.

+- The build scripts will create a chroot directory, mount it, and unmount it automatically once the process has completed or exited with [CTRL+C]

 ---

 ## Usage